 - Formal training, research and participation phases (see more under ‘Structure’).

 - A network of partner organisations and ministries for collaboration on projects conceived and emerging from the formal part of the programme.

 Through this comprehensive, systemic and long-term work Diplo empowers participants and partners, creating a ripple effect across the whole sector and the global policy process.

 The Internet Governance Capacity Building Programme includes five phases.
 Some of the phases include online courses; others offer ongoing support for the projects and activities.

-The Foundation Phase introduces the main Internet governance issues through the course Introduction to Internet Governance.
+The Foundation Phase introduces the main Internet governance issues through the course Introduction to Internet Governance [Call for applications now open].
 The issues are organised in five thematic areas (also called 'baskets'): Infrastructure and Standardisation, Legal, Economic, Socio-cultural, and Development aspects; and also covers Internet governance processes and actors.
 This course is recommended for newcomers to IG, or for experts in only one specific area, who would like to obtain an overview of IG issues and observe how they work together.
 Every year, participants from all over the world enrol for this phase.